pemn/Hourglass/README.md

 Can be used a web page on modern browsers (no transparency, with browser frame and decorations).
 For web page mode, just copy the folder into a web server.
 Running from local file system wont work.

-Uses Three.js, dat.gui.js and chrome APIs (when it find its, otherwise some features will be unavailable).
+Uses Three.js, dat.gui.js and chrome APIs (when it finds it, otherwise some features will be unavailable).
-#Installer
+###Installer
 I also made a NSIS config file for creating a complete Windows installer/uninstaller.
 If you want to rebuild the installer, the NW.js binaries are required.
-Copy then to "installer/(architectury)" folder and run batch.
+Copy to "installer/(architectury)" folder.
-#License
+###License
 Apache 2.0
-#Downloads
+###Downloads
 - Windows 64 bits :octocat:
 https://github.com/pemn/Hourglass/releases/download/latest/Hourglass-x64-setup.exe

 - Windows 32 bits :octocat:
 https://github.com/pemn/Hourglass/releases/download/latest/Hourglass-x86-setup.exe

-#Screenshot
+###Screenshot
 ![screenshot](https://github.com/pemn/Hourglass/blob/master/img/screenshot.png)